Gurimarie/Memory-game/README.md

 ### Site owner goals
 The site-owner enjoys working out the brain a little, as long as it is fun, and not too hard, so as long as the users (including the owner) are enjoying themselves, the project-scope is reached.
-(But alas not yet, as the game-part of the website is not yet finished.)

 ## Design

 ### Colour scheme:
 The colour-scheme is randomized, so that the user may choose a setting that pleases them or that fits their mood when playing.
 The colours are picked at random from all the possible colours in the RGB-system, and the user may press the button as may times as they wish, until a pleasing colour emerges.
-Or they may stay with the default blu-tones that are there when the website is loaded or refreshed.
+Or they may stay with the default blue-tones that are there when the website is loaded or refreshed.

 ### Typography:
 The font Permanent Marker has a juvenile and almost grafitti-like aspect to it, and it is well suited for the colourful and sometimes psychedelic colour-combinations that form when we use the random-colour-button.
-It also seems to have a fast and "in motion"-feeling, that works well with the speed needed to complete the tast at hand in less that 1 minute.
+It also seems to have a fast and "in motion"-feeling, that works well with the speed needed to complete the task at hand in less that 1 minute.

 ![Picture of fonts samples](assets/images/readme-images/Fonts-permanent-parker-and-montserrat.JPG)